Since 1989. Built-in Support for 631 Lotteries from 68 countries. 7,100 wheels.

 By Far, the Most Popular Lottery Software Using Predictive Technology... and There is a Reason!

-And Still the Only Lottery Software to use Proven Neural Networking (Artificial Intelligence) Algorithms to Look for Non-Random and Weighted Influences Inherent in Lottery Drawings.
+And the best Lottery Software to use Proven Neural Networking (Artificial Intelligence) Algorithms to Look for Non-Random and Weighted Influences Inherent in Lottery Drawings.

 To read what users say about Lotto Sorcerer, please click here.

-Since 1989 (and continually evolving and improving), Lotto Sorcerer is still the only lottery analysis software to use state-of-the-art predictive technology (neural network/artificial intelligence) to find hidden patterns and weighted influences in previous lottery draws, and uses this to determine the best strategy and numbers to play.
+- Since 1989, Lotto Sorcerer is the best lottery analysis software to use state-of-the-art predictive technology (neural network/artificial intelligence) to find hidden patterns and weighted influences in previous lottery draws, and uses this to determine the best strategy and numbers to play.
 This is the same technology used in, for example, OCR (Optical Character Recognition) and face recognition, which attempts to find patterns in what may appear to be simply chaotic "noise".
 For more information on the science of neural networks, please click here.

-Lotto Sorcerer is easy to use.
+- Lotto Sorcerer is easy to use.
 Although it has an extensive suite of tools and utilities, the core functionality of Lotto Sorcerer can be mastered in less than three minutes!
-Plus, Lotto Sorcerer is the only lottery software that has the optional capability to do "no-click" updating of prior lottery draws for over 400 lotteries from around the world.
 For a quick tutorial, click here.